celo-org/celo-proposals/CIPs/cip-granda_mento.md

 ## Simple Summary

 Granda Mento is a mechanism to facilitate large CELO <-> stable token (e.g. cXXX) exchanges that aren't suitable via Mento or OTC.
-A new contract is created that has the authorization by Governance to exchange `CELO <-> stable token`.
+A new contract is created for each existing stable token (cUSD and cEUR at the time of writing) and every future stable token that has the authorization by Governance to exchange `CELO <-> stable token`.
 Exchanges via this contract must be approved by a multisig and can be vetoed by Governance.

 ## Abstract